franfrutos/VMAC_awareness/README.md

-# VMAC Depends on explicit awareness project
+# VMAC Depends on awareness project

 This project is the repository for all data, scripts, and materials used for the manuscript entitled: "***Value-modulated attentional capture depends on awareness***".